BlueBrain/Search/README.md

 ### Compute the sentence embeddings

-FIXME retrieve model checkpoint or use known model

 If you are using the CORD-19 subset of around 1,400 articles, this would take around 1 minute (on 2 Tesla V100 16 GB).